jteng2/CSE-403-RecipeCart/api_routes.md

 ...
 ```
 ### Body details
 The body will be JSON containing the ingredient name, what units it's measured in, and the URI of an image of it.
-Ingredient names are automatically converted to lowercase.
 The units are optional (for ingredients like "eggs"), and the image URI is optional.
 ### Example body
 ```json
 {